Igbere: Geographical Location

-Ethnic Igbo tribe
+Ethnic Igbo

-Igbere is one of the major clans of the Igbo tribe in present day Nigeria.
-Igbere is a dialect of Igbo language.
+Igbere is one of the major clans of the Igbo ethnic group in present-day Nigeria.
+The Igbere people speak a certain dialect of the Igbo language also referred to as Igbere.
 Igbere town has a land border with the following towns: Alayi, Item, Umuhu and Ozuitem (all in Bende local government area) and Abiriba in Ohafia local government area) of Abia State.
 These towns share similar traditions, though there are minor dialectic difference in language.

 Just like many Igbo communities in Igboland, each king has a council of chiefs who form part of the king's cabinet and help in running and administering the community.
 The decision of the king in most sensitive matters is still subject to the decision of councils.
 Such councils may be derived from the Igbere Age-Grade system. one of the core traditions of Igbere people.

-Igbere culture
+Culture

 Igbere age grade system

 "The Age Grade system in Igbere Clan is the vehicle of development.
 It is through the developmental effort of the Age Grades that Ulo Nkuma, Heath Centres, Culverts, Schools, Civic Centres, Bridges and Roads were built," Chief Solo U. Akuma (SAN) wrote in his address titled "Re-inventing Our Grades" (2008).

 The age grade system as practised in Igbere from time immemorial is a convenient way for the development and security of Igbere territory.
 "Before now, age grades formed major part of vigilante that were used to guard Igbere land both day and night to insure the safety of lives and properties of the people.
 More so, the age grade is a socio-cultural organization whose role includes upholding the cultures and values of the community that were handed down from one generation to another."

 The age grade system as practiced by the Igbere people is as old as the clan itself.
 However, based on records available, the list of Age Grades that existed within the last 100 years.